Case Studies

 In mobile communications research, devices that simulate mobile base stations and mobile terminals must be time synchronized for evaluation.
 In the laboratory environment, the signal from one rubidium oscillator can be distributed to each device, so that they are synchronized with the same reference signal.

-However, for evaluation in field like outdoor environment, it is develped with a method to synchronize mobile base stations and a mobile terminals in different locations.
+However, for field evaluation such as outdoor environments, it is necessary to synchronize mobile base stations and mobile terminals in different locations.

-In field evaluations, the signal from a single rubidium oscillator cannot be distributed due to the long distance between two points.
-In addition, using two rubidium oscillators at each location cannot provide the accurate synchronized signals because they are independent oscillators each other.
+In field evaluations, the signal from a single rubidium oscillator cannot be distributed due to the long distance between sites.
+In addition, using rubidium oscillators at each location cannot provide the accurate synchronized signals because they are independent to each other.

 Cesium oscillators, which are more accurate than rubidium oscillators, were considered, but they are too expensive and difficult to transport.

-This led to the adoption of the TB-1 Field Time Sync Generator, which provides the same time synchronization source between two remote locations.
+This led to the adoption of the TB-1 Field Time Sync Generator at each location, which provides the same time synchronization source between two remote sites.

 Time synchronization in the laboratory(Synchronized by one rubidium oscillator signal because distance between the base station and the terminal is short.)